While listening to some session at the WordCamp 08 in Hamburg, I was thinking why most of the people are using WordPress.

 But there’s one thing which would let me drop WordPress: PHP.

 WordPress is built with PHP.
 PHP applications tend to be more of a security issue for internet servers than other comparable solutions.
-Therefore I really would like to shut down PHP on my server to avoid security holes.
+Therefore I really would like to remove PHP from my server to avoid security holes.
 Okay, some people will hate me for writing this.